joaquinfll/joaquinfll.github.io/README.md

 This is not a thorouh or step by step document, this does not cover the respective topics in deep detail nor is precise or clinical.

 # Why
-Microservices development and orchestration have a broad set of practices and documentation, summarizing them can help on introducing the ideas and later develop a deeper knowledge through practice and references consultation.
+Microservices development and orchestration have a broad set of practices and extensive documentation, summarizing them can help on introducing the ideas and later develop a deeper knowledge through practice and references consultation.